 The Illinois Newspaper Project (INP) identifies, preserves, and digitizes Illinois newspapers.
 We also help researchers locate the Illinois newspapers they need.
-The INP is an initiative of the History, Philosophy, and Newspaper Library, and the Department of Preservation Services, at the University of Illinois at Urbana-Champaign.
-[Learn more about the INP]
+The INP is an initiative of the History, Philosophy, and Newspaper Library and the Preservation Services Unit at the University of Illinois at Urbana-Champaign.

 WHAT’S NEW IN THE INP?

 Using the IDNC: May Fetes and the “Triumph of Spring” at the University of Illinois

 Do you know of a historic Illinois newspaper that you think should be digitized and made freely available online?
 The Illinois Newspaper Project is pleased to announce a proposal-based process for selecting Illinois newspapers for digitization…[read more]

 We are delighted to announce that we’ve received a grant from the National Endowment for the Humanities to participate in the National Digital Newspaper Program (NDNP) again in 2022-2024…[read more]

 The Universalist was a religious newspaper published near the end of the nineteenth century, a century when religious newspapers proliferated alongside the denominations they documented.
 Denominationalism was a distinctive feature…[read more]

 From 1907 to 1911 the National Prohibitionist was the official organ of the Prohibition Party, an influential “third party” of the Progressive Era.
 The Progressive Era produced at least twenty “third” parties, and the Prohibition Party was among the more influential, certainly the most enduring…[read more]